pcardotatgit/Umbrella_Catch_The_Flag/readme.md

 So You downloaded this suspicious web page in order to investigate it.

-To copied it into your laptop and it is called :
+You copied and pasted the page source into your laptop and you called it :

 - **page.html**

 You are a Cisco Umbrella Customer, and you subscribded to the Investigate Backend.
 Lucky You !
 You will be able to use Investigate APIs to understand what is the Origin of the problem.

-##
 ## Installation

 Installing these scripts is pretty straight forward .
 You can just copy / and paste them into you python environment but a good practice is to run them into a python virtual environment.